Phystro/batman/README.md

 ```

-**Still a work in progress!**
-Sound alerts may not work for all users; the issue is being fixed.

 ----
 ## 💚 Contributing
 If ANYTHING comes to mind; functionality of the tool, features you would like us to consider, BUGS, etc..